sjjsy/neronet/doc/notes_on_meetings.md

   - Balanced our team's power structure by selecting a team leader for each sprint
 - Practices
   - Developing user guide first:
-    - Matias: We shall see,
+    - Matias: We shall see
     - Iiro: I feel we have strayed from the reason we began to implement a user guide
   - Team leader per sprint
     - Matias: Great to not give samuel all responsibility